 Using a single type of communication method is simply a non-starter in the industrial drone space as there are usually stringent requirements for failsafe operation above populated areas.

-None of the three main challenges to industrial drone application have been fully solved because this area is an emerging market which still faces many regulation and technological challenges.
+None of the three main challenges to industrial drone application have been fully solved because this area is an emerging market that still faces many regulation and technological challenges.

 Also, like all technologies, the reliability of drone systems takes time to develop.
 Only now are many of the more recent technologies accumulated enough experience in order to scale commercially.